personalconnect/dragpass-keeper/README.md

 #### `savesessioncode` - Save Encrypted Session Code

-Decrypts and stores the session code.
-Used during signup.
+Promotes pending keypair to permanent storage and saves the session code.
+Used during both signup and login-on-another-device flows.

 **Request:**
 ```json